-However, your date just started out the evening with a comment fixated on your physical appearance.
-This isn’t favorable foreshadowing of your relational future (unless you’re hoping to secure a six-figure modeling contract instead of a soul mate).
 Keep in mind, they said you have fine written “all over you.”
-I can even see them looking you up and down as they say it.
+I can even see them body-scanning you as they say it.
 (Motion sickness bag, please.)

 Of course, there’s nothing wrong with looking “fine as a parking ticket.”
-At the very least, I hope your date appreciates how the Creator of the universe created you, but I also hope your date views you as a person of inestimable value and not a piece of meat with a cost per pound.
+Physical attraction is GOOD!
+At the very least, your date should appreciate how the Creator of the universe created you.
+So they shouldn’t be critical of your appearance or trying to change it to please themselves.
+At the same time, your date should view you as a person of inestimable value and not as a piece of meat with a cost per pound.

 DNA: It’s What’s For Dating